 Ms. Maynard graduated magna cum laude from Harvard Law School, where she was an editor of the Harvard Law Review.
 She earned a B.A. in English, with distinction, from the University of Virginia.

 Ms. Maynard is annually recommended as a leading lawyer by Chambers USA, Legal 500 US, and Best Lawyers in America.
+She also was selected by Benchmark Litigation as one of the Top 250 Women in Litigation for 2017.
 She is a Fellow in the American Academy of Appellate Lawyers, selected for her distinction as an appellate lawyer.

 Ms. Maynard serves on the Board of Trustees of the Supreme Court Historical Society.
 She also is a Master in, and Past President of, the Coke Appellate Inn of Court.